 Development of interactive, human-centered automation should be built on theory and empirical research.
-To support the development processes systematically, a Socio-Cognitive Engineering (sCE) method was constructed for building, maintaining and re-using design knowledge based on the following development principles:
+To support the research & development processes systematically, a Socio-Cognitive Engineering (SCE) method was constructed for building, maintaining and re-using design knowledge based on the following principles:

 - Creating human-centered automation is a multi-disciplinary collaborative activity